RoboterHund/April1/README.md

 ======
 (C) 2014 RoboterHund

+NOTE: please read this in the 'raw' tab...
+I just realised that I need to learn the .md format ASAP! (updated several nanoseconds after comitting)

 This project exists because the author wanted a templating system, but did not want to use another language besides JavaScript.